 MyRepublic used to focus on delivering NBN100 plans but they have since offered lower speed tier plans to fit your every need.
 The Essential NBN50 plan, for instance, provides fast internet with typical evening speeds of 43Mbps for only $69/month.
 This can be locked in to a 12-month contract, which makes you eligible for an AC1600 Rental Modem for only $1.
 All of MyRepublic’s NBN plans also include a landline connection with pay as you go calls.
 And if your connection allows it, they also offer the Home Superfast NBN250 plan at only $109 per month.

 Offering some of the cheapest Broadband plans in Australia, activ8me can set you up with a 50 Mbps (34.3 typical evening speed) NBN service for a mere $59.95 per month with 100GB data.
 You can upgrade this to unlimited for an extra $10 so you never have to worry about bingeing too much Netflix!
 Sky Muster plans are also on offer from only $34.95 per month.

 iPrimus Unlimited nbn50

 iPrimus and their variety of NBN selections help customers build a plan of their choosing.
-There are three speed tiers, two data limits, and two contract terms to choose from, making it easier to figure out what you need in a broadband plan.
+There are four speed tiers (including the new NBN250), two data limits, and two contract terms to choose from, making it easier to figure out what you need in a broadband plan.
 The unlimited nbn50 plan comes as one of their popular packages.
 For only $75/month, you get uncapped data that is also fast with average sampled evening speed of up to 41Mbps.
 Plus all of iPrimus’ internet plans also include a phone line with pay as you go calls.
 Even better, unlimited plans can be bundled with Fetch TV from only $10/month!